Microsoft Teams: Voice for Teams Integration

-- Only 8x8 X-Series accounts are supported.
+- Only 8x8 X Series (including Metered and Pro migration licenses) are supported.
 CRM/Account Manager accounts are not compatible with the service.

 - Contact Center is supported, but requires use of the AGUI.
 The Microsoft Teams dialpad will display call activity of the associated 8x8 Work extension.

 - Auto Answer: